ncbi/ribovore/README.txt

 that are highly conserved have a higher impact on the final score than do positions that are not as well conserved (unlike BLAST for which each position is treated identically).
-Each sequence is aligned to each profile and a score is computed based on well the sequence matches the profile.
+Each sequence is aligned to each profile and a score is computed based on how well the sequence matches the profile.
 Each sequence is classified by the model that gave it the highest score.